 Healthcare relies on digital technologies to support care delivery (at a service organisation level as well as throughout the healthcare system).
 According to WHO guidance on scale-up strategy, successful scaling cannot happen without locally generated evidence on effectiveness and feasibility of innovative solutions (WHO, 2009).
 Good data governance can deliver practical insights and support scaling strategies of service providers.
 However, most organisations find it challenging to manage the use and exchange of data and organise available data assets.
-These guidelines aim to improve data management practice in the ecosystem of the active and healthy ageing.

-This ecosystem comprises four tiers with dedicated functions and roles within the ecosystem:
+This ecosystem comprises of multiple tiers with dedicated functions and roles within the ecosystem: